orichcasperkevin/church-is-frontend/README.md

 # install dependencies
 npm install

+#configuration:
-#configuration: in the config folder, modifiy the BASE_URL variables in prod.env.js and dev.env.js to the ones you are using
+ In the config folder, modifiy the BASE_URL variables in prod.env.js and dev.env.js to the ones you are using

 # serve with hot reload at localhost:8080
 npm run dev